skeyan/Zip-City-Search-API/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 # Zip-City-Search-API
-Collaborators: Eva Yan, Max Zlotskiy
+Collaborators: Eva Yan, Max Zlotskiy <br />
-Date: January 2020
+Date: January 2020 <br />
-Goal: To learn how to use APIs and React.
+Goal: To learn how to use APIs and React. <br />

+The user can search for city information by entering zipcodes or for corresponding zipcodes to each city name entered.